-Zoning District Allowable Density (du/acre) Purpose Service Commercial District (CS) 15.1-29.0 The CS service commercial district is intended primarily for establishments engaged in servicing equipment, materials and products, but which do not require the manufacturing, assembling, packaging or processing of articles or merchandise for distribution and retail sale.
-Lan requirements for most commercial service uses generally dictates its application along arterial streets of the city which generally lie close to central commercial and industrial districts, in accordance with the general plan.
+Zoning District Allowable Density (du/acre) Purpose of the city's commercial core are intended to be developed into unified commercial centers wherever possible.
 (Ord.
-622, 9-2-1980).
-Light Industrial District (ML) 8.0-20.01 The M industrial districts are included in this title to achieve the following purposes: to reserve appropriately located areas for various types of industrial plants and related activities; to protect areas appropriate for industrial use from intrusion by residences and other inharmonious uses; to protect residential and commercial properties and nuisance-free nonhazardous industrial uses from noise, odor, dust, dirt, smoke, vibration, heat, glare, fire, explosion, noxious fumes, radiation, and other hazardous and objectionable influences incidental to certain industrial uses; to provide opportunities for certain types of industrial plants to concentrate in mutually beneficial relationships to each other; to provide adequate space to meet the needs of modern industrial development, including off-street parking and truck-loading areas; and to provide industrial employment opportunities for residents of the city.
+94-016, 7-12- 1994) Service Commercial District (CS) 15.1-29.0 The CS service commercial district is intended primarily for establishments engaged in servicing equipment, materials and products, but which do not require the manufacturing, assembling, packaging or processing of articles or merchandise for distribution and retail sale.
+Land requirements for most commercial service uses generally dictates its application along arterial streets of the city which generally lie close to central commercial and industrial districts, in accordance with the general plan.
+(Ord.
+622, 9-2- 1980).
+Light Industrial District (ML) 8.0-20.0 1 The M industrial districts are included in this title to achieve the following purposes: to reserve appropriately located areas for various types of industrial plants and related activities; to protect areas appropriate for industrial use from intrusion by residences and other inharmonious uses; to protect residential and commercial properties and nuisance-free nonhazardous industrial uses from noise, odor, dust, dirt, smoke, vibration, heat, glare, fire, explosion, noxious fumes, radiation, and other hazardous and objectionable influences incidental to certain industrial uses; to provide opportunities for certain types of industrial plants to concentrate in mutually beneficial relationships to each other; to provide adequate space to meet the needs of modern industrial development, including off-street parking and truck-loading areas; and to provide industrial employment opportunities for residents of the city.
 Resource Conservation and Open Space District (RCO) 0.2 du/ac The RCO resource conservation and open space district is intended to provide for permanent open spaces in areas of the community that exhibit significant vegetation, scenic qualities, wildlife, or recreation potential and that are designated open space or school and college sites by the general plan.
 Urban Reserve District (UR) 0.1 - 3.6 du/ac1 The purposes of this district are to: preserve the availability of lands required for future urban expansion; expedite the limited conversion of such lands to urban uses consistent with the general plan through the granting of a conditional use permit in lieu of requiring change of zone (amendment) procedure prior to actual development; and to prevent the premature development of lands where the range of municipal type services required by the general plan is not yet available.